Programming

 Arts and crafts

-Monday to Friday
+Monday to Thursday

 The teacher suggests various projects to the children that involve safe and stimulating materials: finger paints, clay, plaster, paper mâché, felt, modelling clay, etc.

 Arts and crafts are an opportunity for children to discover shapes and colours.
 Children also work on their fine motor skills while developing their creativity.
-This programming includes 3D projects, individual projects, large murals and group models.
+This programming includes 2D and 3D projects, individual projects, large murals and group models.

 Music